beloveddd/beloveddd/README.md

 ### Hi there 👋
-My name is Yuliya and I'm an Angular developer with more than 2 years of expierence in software development.
+My name is Yuliya and I'm an Angular developer.

 🛠️ Skills:
   * JavaScript, TypeScript